zgbjgg/clicktochat_ejabberd/README.md

 The response will be an xml containing all helpdesk users connected, now from your application you can choose one and start the chat.

+Round Robin Queue
+====

+This project implements the round robin in the queue, when a client user is registered and connected, then in the queue, a helpdesk user is get and placed to the end of the queue, ensuring that the client users are equally asigned to the helpdesk users, avoiding that a single user attends all requests.

+Integrating with Riak
+====